pivotaltracker/tracker_deployment_chrome_extension/README.md

 That's it!

-Once configured correctly the extension will insert data about the deployment environments when you expand a story.

-This shows the aggregate of all environments any part of the story is deployed to under the story info box:
+Once configured correctly, the extension will insert data about the deployment environments when you expand a story.
+Specifically, it will show the aggregate of all environments any part of the story is deployed to under the story info box:
 ![Story Detail](https://github.com/pivotaltracker/tracker_deployment_chrome_extension/blob/master/story_detail.png "Story Detail")